Perform transcendental and trigonometric functions on vectors of any length.

 For example, given an arbitrarily sized array,

-x, containing single-precision values, the following code uses
+x, that contains single-precision values, the following code uses

 map(_:) to create a second array,

-y, containing the square root of each array element.
+y, that contains the square root of each array element.

 The equivalent functionality implemented in vForce runs significantly faster: